Singulink/Singulink.Collections/Docs/index.md

 numberNames.ContainsValue("Two"); // true

-ValueList threeNames = numberNames[3];

-// Empty lists are not part of the dictionary until a value is added: numberNames.ContainsKey(3); // false
+// Empty lists are not part of the dictionary until a value is added

-threeNames.Add("Three");
+var threeNamesList = numberNames[3];
+numberNames.ContainsKey(3); // false

+threeNamesList.Add("Three");
 numberNames.ContainsKey(3); // true

-// Lists are automatically removed from the dictionary when they become empty again threeNames.Clear();
+// Lists are automatically removed from the dictionary when they become empty

+threeNamesList.Clear();
-numberNames.TryGetValues(3, out threeNames); // false
+numberNames.TryGetValues(3, out threeNamesList); // false

 // Examples of some of the supported ways to expose the dictionary through interfaces depending on your
 // preferences and needs: